 Interns are responsible for delivering all relevant information about the internship site to the departmental advisor before the internship begins.
 This information should include: the name(s) of the on-site supervisor(s), phone numbers, addresses, work hours, and copies of any written material received from the on-site supervisor about work requirements.

-The departmental advisor will establish contact with the internship organization before the student's interview, as well as immediately prior to the student's first day on-site to ensure understanding by all parties of the intern's responsibilities and the college's expectations.
+The departmental advisor will establish contact with the internship organization before the student's interview, as well as immediately prior to the student's first day on-site to ensure understanding by all parties of the intern's responsibilities and the university's expectations.
 Furthermore, the internship advisor will maintain contact with the on-site supervisor throughout the semester.

 It is strongly recommended that students take POLS 212: "Politics Unplugged: How Things Work in Massachusetts" before doing an internship.
 Work hours are determined by the number of credit hours of a given internship.
 An 8-credit internship requires 16 hours per week of on-site work.
 In addition, students are expected to spend at least 5 hours a week on research directed to their final papers.
 Only on very rare occasions will 16-credit internships be approved.